Nursing Programs

 An Extensive Offering of Nursing Programs

 Nursing programs at the Henry P. Becton School of Nursing and Allied Health span multiple degrees (Bachelor, Masters, Doctoral, post-graduate certificate) at both the entry-level and advanced-level of nursing.
 Our curriculum places an emphasis on problem solving, critical thinking, and building resilience.
 Faculty and students work together to develop healthcare leadership, promote interprofessional collaboration, and further equity and inclusivity.
 Our innovative teaching and learning approaches address a variety of learning styles and engage students from both nearby and distant locations.
-Emphasis is placed on developing lifelong learners.
+We seek to develop lifelong learners.

 Financial Aid Meets Our Diversity Goals

-The School of Nursing and Allied Health has received a $2.6-miliion, four-year federal Health Resources and Services Administration (HRSA) Advanced Nursing education Workforce (ANEW) grant, of which approximately $500,000 per year will be distributed as graduate nursing student scholarships.
+The School of Nursing and Allied Health has received numerous awards to support students, including a $2.6-miliion, four-year federal Health Resources and Services Administration (HRSA) Advanced Nursing education Workforce (ANEW) grant, of which approximately $500,000 per year will be distributed as graduate nursing student scholarships.
 This aid will address inequity in the nursing workforce by recruiting, retaining, and graduating underrepresented, diverse students with financial need into primary-care nurse practitioner specialties, such as family health, adult-geriatric health, and psychiatric-mental health.
-See Nursing Education Grant for more information about this new grant.
+See SNAH Scholarships, Grants, Loans & Tuition Reimbursement for more information about this and other sources of financial support for students.

 Tuition Discount for Graduate Nursing Students